+Sub-Recipient's name:

-Sub-Recipient's name: Nassau County Sub-Recipient's unique entity identifier (DUNS): 829978514 Federal Award Identification Number (FAIN): EMA-2017-EP-00004-501 Federal Award Date: Subaward Period of Performance Start and End Date: July 1, 2017 - June 30, 2018 Amount of Federal Funds Obligated by this Agreement: \$ 64,241 Total Amount of Federal Funds Obligated to the Sub-Recipient by the pass-through entity to include this Agreement: \$ 64,241 Total Amount of the Federal Award committed to the Sub-Recipient by the pass-through entity: \$ 15,865,902
+Sub-Recipient's unique entity identifier:

+Federal Award Identification Number (FAIN):

+Federal Award Date:

+Subaward Period of Performance Start and End Date:

+Amount of Federal Funds Obligated by this Agreement:

+Total Amount of Federal Funds Obligated to the Sub-Recipient

+by the pass-through entity to include this Agreement:

+Total Amount of the Federal Award committed to the Sub-Recipient by the pass-through entity:

+NASSAU COUNTY

+EMA-2018-EP-00003

+July 1, 2018

+July 1, 2018 - June 30, 2019

-Federal award project description (see FFATA): The purpose of the Emergency Management Performance Grant (EMPG) Program is to provide federal funds to states to assist state, local, territorial, and tribal governments in preparing for all hazards, as authorized by Section 662 of the Post Katrina Emergency Management Reform Act (6 U.S.C. § 762) and the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C. §§ 5121 et seq.).
+Federal award project description (see FFATA): The purpose of the Emergency Management Performance Grant (EMPG) Program is to provide federal funds to states to assist state, local, territorial, and tribal governments in preparing for all hazards, as authorized by Section 662 of the Post Katrina Emergency Management Reform Act (6 U.S.C. § 762) and the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C. § 5121 et seq.).
 Title VI of the Stafford Act authorizes DHS/FEMA to make grants for the purpose of providing a system of emergency preparedness for the protection of life and property in the United States from hazards and to vest responsibility for emergency preparedness jointly in the Federal Government, states, and their political subdivisions.
-The Federal Government, through the EMPG Program, provides necessary direction, coordination, and guidance, and provides necessary assistance, as authorized in this title, to support a comprehensive all hazards emergency management agencies to obtain the resources required to support the National Preparedness Goal's (the Goal's) associated mission areas and core capabilities.
+The Federal Government, through the EMPG Program, provides necessary direction, coordination, and guidance, and provides necessary assistance, as authorized in this title, to support a comprehensive all hazards emergency preparedness system.
+The FY 2018 EMPG will provide federal funds to assist state, local, tribal, and territorial emergency management agencies to obtain the resources required to support the National Preparedness Goal's (the Goal's) associated mission areas and core capabilities.
 The EMPG program supports the Quadrennial Homeland Security Review Mission to Strengthen National Preparedness and Resilience.